huggingface/blog/whisper-spec-dec.md

 Now let's load the assistant model for speculative decoding.
 In this example, we'll use a distilled variant of Whisper, [distil-large-v2](https://huggingface.co/distil-whisper/distil-large-v2).
 The distilled model copies the entire encoder from Whisper, but only 2 of the 32 decoder layers.
-As such, it runs 6x faster than Whisper, while performing to within 1% WER on our-of-distribution test sets.
-This makes it the perfect candidate choice of assistant model, since it has both high transcription accuracy and fast generation \\({}^1\\).
+As such, it runs 6x faster than Whisper, while performing to within 1% WER on out-of-distribution test sets.
+This makes it the perfect choice as an assistant model, since it has both high transcription accuracy and fast generation \\({}^1\\).

-Since Distil-Whisper uses exactly same encoder as the Whisper model, we can share the encoder across the main and assistant models.
+Since Distil-Whisper uses exactly the same encoder as the Whisper model, we can share the encoder across the main and assistant models.
 We then only have to load the 2-layer decoder from Distil-Whisper as a "decoder-only" model.
 We can do this through the convenient [`AutoModelForCausalLM`](https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoModelForCausalLM) auto class.
 In practice, this results in only an 8% increase to VRAM over using the main model alone.